redhat-developer/rh-che/README.md

 ##### Enabling / Disabling the Dashboard

-By default the Che Dashboard is part of the RedHat Che distribution.
+By default the Che Dashboard is part of the Red Hat Che distribution.
 Howvever it can removed by with the `-DwithoutDashboard` argument